Working while pregnant: tips for managing pregnancy symptoms

 Making things easier

 - Consider what could make your life easier at work – for example, travelling to work outside of peak hour, having a temporary car space or working from home.

-- Try to plan meetings so people come to you, or set up conference calls.
+- Try to plan meetings so people come to you, or set up video calls.